 Whether a marriage lasted for decades or ended relatively quickly, dissolving the legal relationship and moving on is difficult.
 Sometimes, the emotions associated with divorce lead husbands and wives to give up their rights in an effort to “keep the peace” or “get things over with.”
 Unfortunately, divorcing spouses don’t get second chances, and failing to protect your interests could have longstanding negative consequences for you and your children.
-Seigman, Starritt-Burnett & Sinkfield, PLLC in Harker Heights is dedicated to giving their clients the information and assertive representation they need to pursue favorable terms relating to custody, child support, property distribution and alimony.
+Seigman, Sinkfield & Libersky, PLLC in Harker Heights is dedicated to giving their clients the information and assertive representation they need to pursue favorable terms relating to custody, child support, property distribution and alimony.

 Starting with a free initial consultation, we’ll make every effort to help you start this new part of your life on a positive note.